 Fun Palaces 2014

-We’re very happy to share with you the evaluation of Fun Palaces 2014, carried out by MB Associates.
-There is loads here to be proud of, plenty to learn from and grow, and – we hope! – inspiration for would-be Fun Palaces, especially from the case studies in Appendix 1.
-Fun Palaces Evaluation 2014
+Fun Palaces 2014 Evaluation was carried out by MB Associates.
+There is loads here to be proud of, plenty to learn from and grow, and inspiration for would-be Fun Palaces in the case studies in Appendix 1.

 How It Was